Step 1: Damage reported

 If the claim is ineligible, we’ll refund the guest’s damage deposit.

 Hosts and guests who chose to work it out can change their mind and ask Turo to handle the claim.
 They must contact us with their request within 20 days from the trip’s scheduled end date.
 After 20 days, Turo won’t take ownership of a claim.
 If the host takes payment from the guest, Turo won’t take over the claim.

 If we charged the guest a security deposit, we’ll refund the deposit 80 hours after the scheduled trip end.
 The guest’s bank will take another 3–5 business days to process the refund.

 Step 3: Damage appraised

-Depending on the severity of the damage and whether a third party was involved, Turo will either handle the claim or transfer it to our insurer, Intact.
-Intact has the right to determine claim eligibility.
+Depending on the severity of the damage and whether a third party was involved, Turo will either handle the claim, transfer it to Intact or Insurance Corporation of British Columbia (ICBC).
+Intact and ICBC have the right to determine claim eligibility.

-Turo or Intact will tell the host the best way to get an appraisal and guide them through the repair process.
+Turo, Intact, or ICBC will tell the host the best way to get an appraisal and guide them through the repair process.